Arizard/ttt-improved-sweps/README.md

   * 30-bullet magazine, max 60 reserve
   * Medium spread
   * Good running accuracy
   * A weak but fast SMG.
-More effective in CQB where players can make best use of it's high mobility.
+More effective in close quarters combat where players can make best use of it's high mobility.

 * Pistol (Secondary)
   * Medium damage